CyrylG/CV/README.md

 - Teaching young people in a way that is informative and engaging at the same time
 - Reporting progress to parents
 - Marking work under strict time pressure

+**Construction** (Summers 2021, 2022, 2023)

+- Followed instruction to complete job efficiently
+- Communicated with clients

+**Cubs Leader** (September 2016 to August 2017)

+- Organised activities for kids
+- Reporting to parents regarding their kids

+**GlaxoSmithKlein** (Summer 2015)

+- Worked with ADP(accelerating delivery and performance) team
+- Learned about the office environment and communication between team members

 ## Skills
 #### Problem solving